-There were also tributes were relayed from a select bunch of heavyweight international figures almost as famous as Diana herself – Margaret Thatcher, Nelson Mandela, Mother Teresa – but silence from The Queen.
+There were also tributes were relayed from a select bunch of heavyweight international figures almost as famous as Diana herself – Margaret Thatcher, https://stevepafford.com/steve/freenelsonmandela/, Mother Teresa – but silence from The Queen.
 What a week she was about to have.

 As that week wore on, the response of some was to question how genuine any of this public passion was, so perfect a media story did it seem.
 Adrian Mole’s fifteen-year-old sister chose not to go to Kensington Palace to lay flowers: ‘Rosie preferred to watch the Diana-mourning on television.
 She said it was “more real”.’

 I myself got caught up in the hoo-ha and laid a bouquet outside KP, Diana’s home.
 The perfumed air from the mountain of flowers was extraordinary.
 I even might have got a little teary when I spied a floral wreath with a card that simply said “Live forever.
 Noel & Meg Gallagher.”
-Arch republicans Oasis had the No.1 album that very week with the rather partly titled Be Here Now.
+Known for their arch republican leanings, Oasis had the No.1 album that very week with the rather unfortunately titled Be Here Now.
 Oh, the irony.

 Like the majority of mourners piling their cellophaned profferings, I’d not met the woman they were blubbing over.
 The nearest I got was watching Di and Prince Charles (historically, never a person I was allowed to warm to) presenting an award to Michael Jackson in the royal box at Wembley Stadium, which they helpfully transmitted on the huge video screens just prior to showtime.
 It was all rather lovely but we were distinctly more amused when Jacko played Dirty Diana later on, despite rumblings he might cull it as a courtesy to the princess.

-The second time I was closer, sitting just a block away from her at the 1993 World AIDS Day concert at the arena.
-Tall and slender and resplendent in an all-white two-piece, she looked fantastic, and was attending in her capacity as patron of the National AIDS Trust, Britain’s leading independent policy and campaigning voice on HIV and AIDS..
+The second time I was closer, sitting just a block away from her at the 1993 World AIDS Day concert at the arena next door.
+Tall and slender and resplendent in an all-white two-piece, she looked fantastic, and was attending in her capacity as patron of the National AIDS Trust, Britain’s leading independent policy and campaigning voice on HIV and AIDS.
 On the tenth anniversary of Diana’s death they put out a statement via PinkNews: